Curve from grid surface¶

 Proper grid mesh¶

-Guide mesh has to be made from quads and one border edge loop has to be mark as sharp (or crease): Ctrl+E -> Mark Sharp/Crease - this edge will become roots of hair strands.
+Guide mesh has to be made from quads and one border edge loop has to be mark as sharp (or crease): Ctrl+E -> Mark Sharp (or Crease) - this edge will become roots of hair strands.

 Example of proper grid meshes topologies (for actual hair you would want to model this better - following main hair masses and hair flow):